okfn/handbook/text/index.rst

 Welcome to the School of Data Handbook
 =======================================

-The Data Wrangling Handbook is a companion text to the `School of Data`_.
-Its function is something like a traditional textbook - it will provide the detail and background theory to support the School of Data courses and challenges.

-The Data Wrangling Handbook is currently in an early stage of development.
-Over the coming months we intend to write more chapters and flesh out this skeleton with content and detail.
-We also hope to expand and improve upon this basic outline, so if there's a section that you currently feel is missing, please do let us know!
+Hi, there.
+Whether you want to teach basic data literacy or learn about what you can do with data - this book is for you!

+Our aim at the `School of Data`_ is to promote data skills to journalists, civil society organizations and interested people around the world.

-The Data Wrangling Handbook should be accessible to all learners.
-It comes with a :doc:`appendix/glossary` explaining the important terms and concepts.
+The School of Data Handbook should be accessible to all learners.
+It comes with a :doc:`glossary` explaining the important terms and concepts.
 If you stumble across an unexplained term or a concept that requires more explanation, please do get in touch.
+This book has several sections:

+* **Introduction** tells you who this book is for and how to use it
+* **The data pipeline** explains you what to do with data step by step
+* **Recipes** give you practial instructions for performing the steps
+* **How to run a Workshop** helps you to organize a teaching event in your area

+So go ahead and dive in!

 .. _School of Data: http://schoolofdata.org/